Funding for NERC studentships

 • give scope for thought and initiative on the part of the student and should not use the student as a general assistant

-• be based at an eligible UK research organisation
+• be based at an eligible UK research organisation (remote placements from within the UK are also an option for enabling inclusivity)

-Responsibilities of the DTP or CDT lead organisation
+Responsibilities of the doctoral award lead organisation

 inclusion best practice principles in doctoral recruitment